 I’d often end up ruining things I’d made because I hadn’t taken a break.
 You should leave this time to reflect on what you’re doing and the purpose of it.
 Creativity takes time.
 Rome wasn’t built in a day.

 Don’t overthink.
 This can block creativity.

-Never loose the imagination you had as a child
+Never lose the imagination you had as a child

 When your creative inspiration comes from everywhere, embrace it.
-If you’re the type of person that loves to look at little details and everywhere you go you seem to be in awe, the chances are you’re creative.
+If you’re the type of person that loves to look at little details and that everywhere you go you seem to be in awe, the chances that you are creating are likely.
 Use that gift to create and inspire others.

 Be prepared for a creative crash

 Find some people out there that have similar hobbies.
 Find an outlet to expend energy or feelings.
 For me, blogging has been an amazing chance to connect with creative people and deal with some emotions when I’m depressed.